KyleBanks/iOS-Enterprise-Distribution-Plist-Generator/README.md

 # iOS Enterprise Distribution P-List Generator

 Since Xcode 6, enterprise distribution has no longer generated the required P-List for distributing your iOS application.
-This tool handles generating it for you, and can be easily used as part of your Continous Integration process when automating builds.
+This tool handles generating it for you, and can be easily used as part of your Continuous Integration process when automating builds.

 ## Options